How to Transfer and Get Copies of Your Medical Records

 If someone other than the patient picks up records, we require a note from the patient that specifies who may pick up the records.
 A valid photo ID must be presented.

-If you are requesting records from a non-Group Health medical facility, you must contact that facility directly.
+If you are requesting records from a non-Kaiser Permanente medical facility, you must contact that facility directly.

 Charges for Copies